H${\beta}$ line shape and radius-luminosity relation in 2.5D FRADO: LIL BLR line profiles

+The results show that as the accretion rate increases, the shape factor decreases, particularly in higher-mass black holes.
+At low accretion rates, the shape factor remains relatively high, indicating more symmetric, Gaussian-like profiles.
+This suggests a more uniform velocity distribution in the BLR under these conditions.
+As the accretion rate increases, especially in massive systems, the shape factor decreases, indicating increasingly Lorentzian profiles with broader wings.
+This likely reflects enhanced radiation pressure and turbulence at high accretion rates, leading to more chaotic gas motion in the BLR.

+This trend is consistent with EV1 findings, where sources with FWHM < 4000 km s$^{-1}$ typically show Lorentzian profiles and high accretion rates, while broader lines (FWHM > 4000 km s$^{-1}$) are associated with Gaussian shapes and lower accretion rates \citep{sulentic2000}.
+These observational trends agree with our predictions, including the role of high radiation pressure \citep{negrete2018}.
+The transition in shape factor does not occur at a fixed Eddington ratio, but also depends on black hole mass.

+However, the model underestimates outflow velocities in low-mass systems ($\sim10^7 M_{\bullet}$).
+Even at high accretion rates, the line profiles remain strongly double-peaked due to insufficient vertical motion, keeping the BLR close to the disk and dominated by Keplerian dynamics.
+Nonetheless, the predicted BLR location remains consistent with observed trends and the lines are appropriately narrow.

+Similarly, at a fixed accretion rate, the shape factor decreases with increasing black hole mass.
+This trend is stronger (and begins at lower black hole masses) for higher accretion rates.
+For low-mass black holes, the shape factor remains close to the Gaussian value, indicating a more symmetric velocity distribution.
+As the black hole mass increases, particularly at high accretion rates, the shape factor drops, indicating that line profiles become increasingly Lorentzian.
+This is likely due to broader wings caused by more extreme velocity fields.

+While this may seem counterintuitive, for high black hole masses (e.g., $10^9 M_{\bullet}$, typical of quasars), the model predicts two distinct quasar populations: one exhibiting Gaussian line shapes and the other Lorentzian.
+The transition occurs near an accretion rate of $\dot{m} \sim 0.16$, which aligns with the empirical division between type A quasars (below the orange line in Fig.~\ref{fig:line_shapefactor}) and type B quasars (above the orange line, middle panel).
+For lower masses, the model predicts only Gaussian shapes, due to the insufficient outflow velocities discussed above.

-The shape factor is also affected by the viewing angle, it shows a minimum at intermediate viewing angles (around 20$^\circ$ to 25$^\circ$), especially for higher black hole masses.
-At low viewing angles, the shape factor remains relatively close to 2.355, implying that the emission lines appear more Gaussian from a face-on perspective.
-This suggests that the BLR appears more symmetric when observed from low angles.
-As the viewing angle increases beyond 30, the shape factor rises again, particularly for more massive black holes.
-This suggests that for more edge-on views, the profiles again become more Gaussian, possibly due to projection effects that compress the velocity field into a more symmetric profile.
-The minimum around intermediate angles may arise from a combination of projection effects, and the more complex geometry of the BLR with formation of an outflow structure at higher black hole masses, higher Eddington ratios, where the line-of-sight intersects regions of the BLR with higher velocity dispersion, leading to Lorentzian-like profiles.
+The shape factor depends on viewing angle, showing a minimum at intermediate inclinations (between $20^\circ$ and $25^\circ$), especially for higher black hole masses.
+At low inclinations, it stays near 2.355, indicating a more symmetric BLR appearance and Gaussian-like line profiles when viewed face-on.
+Beyond $\sim 30^\circ$, the shape factor increases again, particularly for massive black holes, suggesting that edge-on views yield more Gaussian-like profile.
+This is possibly due to projection effects compressing the velocity field into a more symmetric form.

+The intermediate-angle minimum likely reflects both projection effects and the complex BLR geometry in high-mass, high-Eddington systems.
+In these cases, the line of sight intersects outflow regions with enhanced velocity dispersion, producing more Lorentzian-like profiles.